Agent Resilience

 Load Balancing

-Load balancing allows you to operate a fleet of aggregator agents for increased performance and redundancy.
-Load balancers allow you to scale your aggregator fleet horizontally and sustain failures without ensuring an outage.
+Load balancing allows you to operate a fleet of gateway agents for increased performance and redundancy.
+Load balancers allow you to scale your gateway fleet horizontally and sustain failures without ensuring an outage.

 Use Cases